London Walking Festival 2026

 Current development plans propose a conversion of the tower from telecommunications infrastructure originally designed in-house by the Ministry of Public Building and Works into a hotel development of an American multi-national hospitality brand.

-On this walk, we will trace and record a series of sightlines to the BT Tower from parks, squares, and incidental green spaces, consulting historic records and images along the way.
+On this walk, we traced and recorded a series of sightlines to the BT Tower from parks, squares, and incidental green spaces, consulting historic records and images along the way.

 The walk forms part of a wider research project into the history of strategic communications networks and infrastructural development in Britain.